Upload data to Mapbox

 Techniques for uploading datasets and tilesets are listed below.
 The size of your data file will affect how much can be transferred at one time.
 See the section on transfer limits to know which method is right for you.

 To add your data to a dataset, you can create a new, blank dataset through Mapbox Studio or through the Mapbox Datasets API and then add data to it.
-Note that the Mapbox Datasets API does not date GeoJSON files as uploads, but rather as the body of a POST request.
+Note that the Mapbox Datasets API does not treat GeoJSON files as uploads, but rather as the body of a POST request.
 See the Mapbox Datasets API documentation for more information.